Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 [Calibrate and Recalibrate SwitchBot Lock](https://support.switch-bot.com/hc/en-us/articles/4416608744215)

-4. If the Lock's state cannot be synced to the SwitchBot App after locking and unlocking with the key, please

-recalibrate it using the key

-instead of the thumbturn on the lock.
+4. If the Lock's state cannot be synced to the SwitchBot App after locking and unlocking with the key, please recalibrate it using the key instead of the thumbturn on the lock.

-5. If the problem still exists, feel free to submit a feedback to us.
-When contacting us, we would appreciate it if you can provide us with the information below.
-We will forward your feedback to our development team for furthur assistance.
+5. If the problem still exists, please provide us with the information below.
 A video showing the Lock status that does not match the actual door lock status